celsomsilva/celsomsilva/README.md

 </p>
 <br><br><br>

-# 👋 Welcome to my GitHub!
+# 👋 Welcome to my GitHub

 I'm Celso, a Computer Engineer and Data Science Specialist with a passion for AI, Machine Learning, and Java development.